 Some words and phrases have special meanings when talking about hazardous materials.
 Some of these may differ from meanings you are used to.
 The words and phrases in this section may be on your test.
 The meanings of other important words are in the glossary at the end of Section 9.

-A material's hazard class reflects the risks associated with it.
-There are nine different hazard classes.
-The types of materials included in these nine classes are in Figure 9.1.
+The class or division that a material hazard falls into reflects the risks associated with that material.
+There are nine different hazard classes as shown in Figure 9.1.

-Hazardous Materials Class Class Division Name of Class or Division Examples 1 1.1 1.2 1.3 1.4 1.5 1.6 Mass Explosion Projection Hazard Fire Hazard Minor Explosion Very Insensitive Extremely Insensitive Dynamite Flares Display Fireworks Ammunition Blasting Agents Explosive Devices 2 2.1 2.2 2.3 Flammable Gases Non-Flammable Gases Poisonous/Toxic Gases Propane Helium Fluorine, Compressed 3 - Flammable Liquids Gasoline 4 4.1 4.2 4.3 Flammable Solids Spontaneously Combustible Dangerous When Wet Ammonium Picrate, Wetted White Phosphorus Sodium 5 5.1 5.2 Oxidizers Organic Peroxides Ammonium Nitrate Methyl Ethyl Ketone Peroxide 6 6.1 6.2 Poison (Toxic Material) Infectious Substances Potassium Cyanide Anthrax Virus 7 - Radioactive Uranium 8 - Corrosives Battery Fluid 9 - Miscellaneous Hazardous Materials Polychlorinated Biphenyls (PCB) е - ORM-D (Other Regulated Material- Domestic) Food Flavorings, Medicines - Combustible Liquids Fuel Oil
+Hazardous Materials Table Class Division Name of Class or Division Examples 1 1.1 1.2 1.3 1.4 1.5 1.6 Mass Explosion Projection Hazard Fire Hazard Minor Explosion Very Insensitive Extremely Insensitive Dynamite Flares Display Fireworks Ammunition Blasting Agents Explosive Devices 2 2.1 2.2 2.3 Flammable Gases Non-Flammable Gases Poisonous/Toxic Gases Propane Helium Fluorine, Compressed 3 - Flammable Liquids Gasoline 4 4.1 4.2 4.3 Flammable Solids Spontaneously Combustible Dangerous When Wet Ammonium Picrate, Wetted White Phosphorus Sodium 5 5.1 5.2 Oxidizers Organic Peroxides Ammonium Nitrate Methyl Ethyl Ketone Peroxide 6 6.1 6.2 Poison (Toxic Material) Infectious Substances Potassium Cyanide Anthrax Virus 7 - Radioactive Uranium 8 - Corrosives Battery Fluid 9 - Miscellaneous Hazardous Materials Polychlorinated Biphenyls (PCB) е - ORM-D (Other Regulated Material- Domestic) Food Flavorings, Medicines - Combustible Liquids Fuel Oil Figure 9.1

 A shipping paper describes the hazardous materials being transported.
-Shipping orders, bills of lading, and manifests are all shipping papers.
-Figure 9.6 shows an example shipping paper.

-After an accident or hazardous materials spill or leak, you may be injured and unable to communicate the hazards of the materials you are transporting.
-Firefighters and police can prevent or reduce the amount of damage or injury at the scene if they know what hazardous materials are being carried.
-Your life, and the lives of others, may depend on quickly locating the hazardous materials shipping papers.
-For that reason the rules require:
+Shipping orders, bills of lading and manifests are all shipping papers.
+Figure 9.6 shows an example of a shipping paper.
+After an accident or hazardous materials spill or leak, you may be injured and unable to communicate little if anything about the hazardous materials you are transporting.
+Firefighters and police can prevent or reduce the amount of damage or injury at the scene if they know what hazardous materials are present.
+Your life and the lives of others may depend on quickly locating the hazardous materials shipping papers.
+For that reason, the rules require:

-Shippers to describe hazardous materials correctly and include an emergency response telephone number on shipping papers.

-Carriers and drivers to quickly identify hazardous materials shipping papers, or keep them on top of other shipping papers and keep the required emergency response information with the shipping papers.

-Drivers to keep hazardous materials shipping papers:

-In a pouch on the driver's door, or

-In clear view within immediate reach while the seat belt is fastened while driving, or

-On the driver's seat when out of the vehicle.
+- Shippers to describe hazardous materials correctly and include an emergency response telephone number on shipping papers. - Carriers and drivers to quickly identify hazardous materials shipping papers or keep them on top of other shipping papers.
+The required emergency response information must also be kept with the shipping papers. - Drivers to keep hazardous materials shipping papers: - In a pouch on the driver's door, or - In clear view within immediate reach while the seat belt is fastened while driving, or - On the driver's seat when out of the vehicle.